vitessio/website/content/en/docs/reference/features/vreplication.md

   This view will be kept up-to-date in real time.
 One can also materialize reference tables onto all shards and have Vitess perform efficient local joins with those materialized tables.
-* **Realtime rollups**; The materialization expression can include aggregation expressions in which case, Vitess will create a rolled up version of the source table which can be used for realtime analytics.
+* **Realtime rollups**: The materialization expression can include aggregation expressions in which case, Vitess will create a rolled up version of the source table which can be used for realtime analytics.
 * **Backfilling lookup vindexes**: VReplication can be used to backfill a newly created lookup vindex.
-Workflows can be built manage the switching from a backfill mode to the vindex itself keeping it up-to-date.
+Workflows can be built to manage the switching from a backfill mode to the vindex itself keeping it up-to-date.
 * **Schema deployment**: We can use VReplication to recreate the workflow performed by gh-ost and thereby support zero-downtime schema deployments